slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The more corrupt the state, the more numerous the laws."
 -- Tacitus [0056]*

-> *"Justice will not be served until those who are unaffected are as outraged as those who are."
--- Benjamin Franklin [1706]*

 > *"Nature has given women so much power that the law has very wisely given them little."
 -- Samuel Johnson [1709]*